fouzul-hassan/gated-e2t/README.md

 ---

-## Stage 3: Fine-Tuning /GRAPE-GLIM
+## Stage 3: Fine-Tuning /GRAPE-E2T

-Fine-tuning trains the complete GRAPE-GLIM pipeline end-to-end.
+Fine-tuning trains the complete GRAPE-E2T pipeline end-to-end.
 The language model (Flan-T5-Large by default) is kept frozen throughout.
 Only the EEG encoder, prompt embedder, and cross-modal aligner are trained.

 **All fine-tuning commands are run from the project root:**